-- 8.4.1 The concept of an annuity futures market was introduced briefly by Cairns, Blake & Dowd (2004) and we now discuss this in more detail.
+8.4.1 The concept of an annuity futures market was introduced briefly by Cairns et al. (2004) and we now discuss this in more detail.
 The basic idea of an annuity futures contract is a simple one.
-Suppose that $AR_J(t, x, y, p)$ represents the market joint-life level annuity rate at time t per £50,000 single premium for a female non-smoker aged x and a male non-smoker aged y (that is, the single premium of £50,000 will purchase an annuity of $AR_J(t, x, y, p)$ per annum while both are alive, reducing to $p.AR_J(t, x, y, p)$ per annum on the first death; typical values for p being $\frac{2}{3}$ and $\frac{1}{2}$).
+Suppose that $AR_J(t, x, y, p)$ represents the market joint-life level annuity rate at time t per £50,000 single premium for a female non-smoker aged x and a male non-smoker aged y (that is, the single premium of £50,000 will purchase an annuity of $AR_J(t, x, y, p)$ per annum while both are alive, reducing to $p.AR_J(t, x, y, p)$ per annum on the first death; typical values for p being 2/3 and 1/2).
 The equivalent notation for single-life level annuities will be denoted by $AR_M(t, x)$ and $AR_F(t, x)$ for males and females respectively.
-For convenience we will abbreviate this cumbersome notation to AR(t) for a specific type of annuity (e.g. a single-life, level annuity to a male non-smoker aged 65).
-A futures contract would have AR(t) as its underlying index and there would be a variety of maturity dates. - However, there are a variety of substantive issues that would need to be resolved.
+For convenience, we will abbreviate this cumbersome notation to AR(t) for a specific type of annuity (e.g. a single-life, level annuity to a male non-smoker aged 65).
+A futures contract would have AR(t) as its underlying index, and there would be a variety of maturity dates.

+8.4.2 However, there are a variety of substantive issues which would need to be resolved.
 These relate to the illiquidity and inefficiency of the spot market for annuities.
 The market for immediate annuities in the U.K. is a fairly active one, but it is also both illiquid and inefficient.
 Individual insurers change their market annuity rates relatively infrequently, instead of changing their rates on, for example, a daily basis to reflect changes in the gilts yield curve.
-So even if insurer A is quoting the best price in the market there will be times when a prospective annuitant might be advised to delay purchase of an annuity because it is expected that A's annuity rate will soon move in a favourable direction to reflect changes to the gilts yield curve that have already happened.
+So, even if insurer A is quoting the best price in the market, there will be times when a prospective annuitant might be advised to delay purchase of an annuity because it is expected that A's annuity rate will soon move in a favourable direction to reflect changes to the gilts yield curve which have already happened.
 In addition, a large proportion of the buyers of annuities (the individual policyholders) do not make the effort to seek out the best rates.
-Often a personal pension plan member will purchase an annuity from the same insurer with whom they have held their pension savings prior to retirement.
+Often personal pension plan members will purchase annuities from the same insurer with whom they have held their pension savings prior to retirement.
 We infer from this (without further evidence) that insurers who quote uncompetitive annuity rates do still get business from such policyholders.
-Related to this, insurers who are active players in the market can be seen to move in and out of the market.
-For example, an insurer might move to less competitive prices if, in a given year, they have reached their target for new annuity business.
-Such targets might exist within insurers who aim to keep a balance between annuity and term-assurance business.
+Related to this, insurers who are active players in the market